Identify your core values and learn how to live by them to build greater happiness.

 Stability | Status | Wealth | Wisdom | Wellness |

-Next, note your most important three to five values.
-For each of these, write down three or more actions that define what it means for you to live by these values.
+Next, note your three to five most important values.
+For each of these, write down three or more actions defining what it means to live by these values.
 For example, if you value loyalty, actions might include forgiving a friend for a betrayal, negotiating fair treatment at work to ensure your commitment to your employer, or choosing not to engage in extramarital affairs.

 Now, write down one thing you have done that does not reflect each of your top three to five values.
 For example, if you value fun, it’s a more action-oriented choice to take the time and effort to look for fun activities to pursue.

 Next, write down what you could do differently next time.
-Maybe instead of bracing for the worst, you could think about what might go right, what you might learn, or what cool things you have to look forward to in the future.
-When you engage in this activity, you may learn that you can live in closer alignment with your personal values.
+Maybe instead of bracing for the worst, you could think about what might go right, what you might learn, or what cool things you must look forward to.
+This activity may teach you that you can live closer to your values.

 It might be hard to follow through.
 Maybe you need to –